 Most business premises are either leased or rented on a short-term licence.
 Negotiating the right terms in the lease or rental agreement can be crucial.
 As well as restrictions on what you can do, an agreement can impose substantial responsibilities.
 Getting it wrong can expose you to substantial costs.

 For longer leases, rent reviews can be another potential pitfall.
 If your property needs change and you need to get out of a lease, you can face a very difficult negotiation.
-Whether you want to continue to occupy the premises or move on, the end of a lease can also be a difficult situation.
+Coming to the end of your lease can also be a difficult and costly situation, regardless of whether you want to continue to occupy the premises or move on.
 In each case, expert advice and help can make all the difference.

 Legal advice can help you understand the main issues for your business to consider.
 A planned approach to how you deal with things like repairs and maintenance helps to minimise the risks and costs.